In the middle of an Internet treasure hunt for …. what?

 (Halliday 2009/1978: 178)

 I don’t post this passage to malign teachers, by the way.
-Not remotely.
+Not at all.

 Being good at teaching isn’t enough.
 To teach well, teachers need a field-tested curriculum.

-But instead of providing a proven curriculum, schools expect teachers to Google lessons and posters on Pinterest, or buy them from Teachers Pay Teachers.
+But instead of providing teachers a proven curriculum, schools expect them to Google lessons and posters on Pinterest, purchase them from Teachers Pay Teachers, or stay up till all hours of the night writing curriculum themselves.

-I personally have spent what feels like years of my life Googling lessons, handouts, and worksheets, and in the end what I have is a massive heap of digital stuff (some of it fantastically helpful, to be sure) that doesn’t cohere and isn’t a curriculum.
+I personally have spent what feels like years of my life Googling lessons, handouts, and worksheets, and in the end what I have to show for it is a massive heap of digital stuff (some of it fantastically helpful, to be sure) that doesn’t cohere and isn’t a curriculum.

 Speaking of conlangers, here is Stanley Fish on his approach to teaching freshman composition: